AzureCosmosDB/VectorSearchAiAssistant/README.md

 1. Open the file using any text editor.
 1. Open the Azure Cosmos DB blade in the resource group for this solution.
 1. Navigate to the Keys blade in Azure Portal and copy the Primary Connection String for the Azure Cosmos DB for NoSQL account.
-1. Paste the connection string to replace to placeholders called `ADD-COSMOS-CONNECTION-STRING`.
+1. Paste the connection string to replace the placeholders called `ADD-COSMOS-CONNECTION-STRING`.
 Save the file.
 1. Run dmt.exe
 1. You can watch Azure Functions processing the data by navigating to each of the Azure Functions in the portal. **Note:** you will need to enable Logging for the Azure Functions in the portal when first accessing the Functions Logs.